intro-to-text-analysis-SIPA-S23/syllabus/README.md

 **Week 13 (4/20): Text analysis: Topic Modeling**

 This week, we will learn how to use topic modeling to quickly parse out the primary topics across a collection of text files.
 Topic modeling can help ​​identify clusters of words that show up together in statistically meaningful ways throughout a corpus of text.
-We will use the Tomopy Python library for topic modeling.
+We will use the Tomotopy Python library for topic modeling.

 - Topics covered:
     - What is Topic Modeling?